A Metered Dose Inhaler (MDI) and Assortment of Holding Chambers

 Generally, inhalers work better when used together with holding chambers.
 If you have trouble coordinating the release of your asthma medication from your MDI with your breathing, use a chamber device.
+When used properly, MDI’s with holding chambers have been shown to work as effectively as nebulizers.

 There are five common asthma medication delivery systems: